osanj/osanj.github.io/content/post/simple-multi-line-detection-in-hough-space/index.md

 1. process the binarized image with the Hough transform
 2. find the maximum in the Hough space or stop if the minimum requirements is not met for any line
-3. remove the line from the binarized image
+3. remove the line from the binarized image and go to step 1

-(in a more sophisticated implementation a "delta hough transform" could be used to update the Hough space instead of recomputing it every step)
+(in a more sophisticated version a "delta hough transform" can be implemented and used to update the Hough space instead of recomputing it every step)

 ### Demo